MartinPaa6161/Hiddensee/README.md

 - Try to make an vintagestyled webmap with QGIS and  XYZ Tiles

-- Data from OpenStreetMap
+- Data from OpenStreetMap and calculated out of SRTM-Data

-- Heightlines made with SatData